imadmali/data-engineering/README.md

 This repo is a sort of **digital garden on data engineering**.
 Each topic is meant to be self-contained and is organized into folders.

 * `data-manipulation` - A common task (not just for data engineers) is how to manipulate data.
 This involves selecting, filtering, and aggregating data.
-For completeness and comparability I've included
+For completeness and comparability I've included various languages and packages within those languages.
 * `design-patterns` - (_coming soon!_) A collection of design patterns that I've picked up over the years.
 * `platforms` - (_coming soon!_) A big part of data engineering is knowing what platforms to use (e.g. Postgres, Spark, S3, etc).
 There's a lot out there and it's crucial to make sure the right platform is being chosen for the task at hand.
 Here I discuss those platforms, including simple data stores, data warehouses, and scheduling/orchestration tools.
 * `mapreduce` - A data aggregation design pattern that deserves a section of it's own.
 It set the foundation for big data computations across multiple machines.